UK Finance Glossary

 - CGT — Capital Gains Tax

-- Tax on the profit when you sell an asset that has increased in value.
-Rates for 2025/26: 18% (basic rate) or 24% (higher rate) on property; 18%/24% on other assets from October 2024 Budget.
+- Tax on profit when you sell an asset that has increased in value.
+2025/26 rates: 18% (basic rate) or 24% (higher rate) on property; 18%/24% on other assets.
+First £3,000 of gains is tax-free (AEA).
+See our Capital Gains Tax guide.→ Capital Gains Tax Guide

 - Child Benefit